tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Model Tree Diagrams

-The tree diagrams extracted from the modules defined in this document are given in subsequent sections as per the syntax defined in {{!RFC8340}}.
+The YANG tree diagrams extracted from the modules defined in this document are given in subsequent sections as per the syntax defined in {{!RFC8340}}.

 # Design Considerations

-This document describes a generic TE YANG data model that is independent of any dataplane technology.
-One of the design objectives is to allow specific data plane technology models to reuse the TE generic data model and possibly augment it with technology-specific data.
+This document describes a TE data model that is independent of any dataplane technology.
+One of the design objectives is to allow specific data plane technology models to reuse the TE data model and possibly augment it with technology-specific data.

-The elements of the generic TE YANG data model, including TE Tunnels, LSPs, and interfaces have leafs that identify the technology layer where they reside.
+The elements of the TE data model, including TE Tunnels, LSPs, and interfaces have leafs that identify the technology layer where they reside.
 For example, the LSP encoding type can identify the technology associated with a TE Tunnel or LSP.

-Also, the generic TE YANG data model does not cover signaling protocol data.
+Also, the TE data model does not cover signaling protocol data.
 The signaling protocols used to instantiate TE LSPs are outside the scope of this document and expected to be covered by augmentations defined in other documents.